 Practical worksite exposure to applied science, which provides students an opportunity to explore potential career paths in science while gaining practical experience in applying classroom science theory.
+This course may be taken 12 times for credit.
+Course classification: LDC

 GEOGRAPHY (GEOG)